gsutil-mirrors/crcmod/docs/crcmod.rst

    Function factory that returns a new function for calculating CRCs using a specified CRC algorithm.

    :param poly:     The generator polynomial to use in calculating the CRC.
 The value
                     is specified as a Python integer or long integer.
 The bits in this integer are the coefficients of the polynomial.
 The only polynomials allowed are those that generate 8, 16, 24, 32, or 64 bit CRCs.

    :param initCrc:  Initial value used to start the CRC calculation.
 This initial
                     value should be the initial shift register value XORed with the final XOR value.
 That is equivalent to the CRC result the algorithm should return for a zero-length string.
 Defaults to all bits set because that starting value will take leading zero bytes into account.
 Starting with zero will ignore all leading zero bytes.

    :param rev:      A flag that selects a bit reversed algorithm when :keyword:`True`.
 Defaults to
                     :keyword:`True` because the bit reversed algorithms are more efficient.

    :param xorOut:   Final value to XOR with the calculated CRC value.
 Used by some
                     CRC algorithms.
 Defaults to zero.

+   :return:         CRC calculation function
+   :rtype:          function

    The function that is returned is as follows: